spotfiresoftware/tibco-streaming-samples/modelops/mlaas/azure-vision/README.md

 ## Obtain Information from Azure for Cognitive Services

-After getting the project created in TIBCO ModelOps, now you need to get the information to call the Azure Computer Vision analysis service.
+After getting the project created in Spotfire ModelOps, now you need to get the information to call the Azure Computer Vision analysis service.
 You need to obtain a valid Azure Key and Endpoint URL for Cognitive Services from Azure.

 The exact steps for you may vary based on what privileges you have in Azure.
 To obtain the Key and Endpoint URL from Azure, Microsoft provides the following quick start guide [Quickstart: Create a Cognitive Services resource using the Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 Copy the keys and endpoint that are displayed in the "Get the keys for your resource" steps.

 ## Modify the Python script with the key and endpoint

-Back in TIBCO ModelOps, select the azure_vision_model for editing (click or select it).
+Back in Spotfire ModelOps, select the azure_vision_model for editing (click or select it).
 Modify the azureCognitiveKey and azureCognitiveEndpoint variables with the values obtained in the step above:

 ```python
 azureCognitiveKey = "ENTER_YOUR_KEY_HERE_FROM_AZURE_COGNITIVE_SERVICES"